cBioPortal/cbioportal/docs/deployment/customization/portal.properties-Reference.md

 ```
 priority_studies=
 ```
-The value to this variable will force study ids and categories to the top of the study selector view.
-The format for the string should be category1#study1a,study1b,study1c;category2#study2 (for e.g. Other#msk_impact_2017), where the ``category`` can be any custom category and the ``study`` should be the study ID of the required uploaded study.
+The value of this variable will create a custom category with studies on the top of the study selector view.
+The format for the string should be category1#study1a,study1b,study1c;category2#study2 (e.g., PanCancer Studies#msk_impact_2017), where the ``category`` can be any string and the ``study`` should be the study ID of the required uploaded study.